mwshumway/NBRW/README.md

 # NBRW

-Nonbacktracking random walks (NBRW).
+Non-backtracking random walks (NBRW).
 A nonbacktracking random walk is a random walk on a graph in which the walker is restricted from visiting the previous node.

+This repository's main focus is to create the NBRW package, which contains the following files:
+	-- NBRW.py : an NBRW class dedicated to storing relevant attributes such as Kemeny's constant, mean first passage times, the fundamental matrix, stationary vector, etc.
+	-- graphs.py : Includes several functions that create graph families as a SageMath Graph object.
+These graph families have been important to our research and are not built-in in SageMath

-I currently research these walks with Dr. Mark Kempton and Adam Knudson in the BYU math department.
-This code has been incredibly helpful for modeling these walks and particulary for exploring theoretical results through numerical experimentation.
+This work was primarily motivated by research conducted alongside Dr. Mark Kempton, Adam Knudson, and Jane Breen.
+This code has been incredibly useful for modeling these walks and for exploring theoretical results through numerical experimentation.

 Much of this code relies on SageMath, which has many built-in functions for graph theory.